scrapinghub/web-poet/docs/advanced/additional-requests.rst

 Overview
 --------

-Let's a look at how we could handle exceptions when performing additional requests in Page Objects.
+Let's have a look at how we could handle exceptions when performing additional requests inside a Page Objects.
 For this example, let's improve the code snippet from the previous subsection named: :ref:`httpclient-get-example`.

 .. code-block:: python